rajat1saxena/goodreads-challenge/README.md

 ![](mockup.png)

 ### SETUP
-1. The project is based upon `Next.js`.
+1. The project is based on `Next.js`.
 2. The project follows `styled-css` methodology for styling, due to Next.js.
 3. All the major React components can be found under `components` folder.
-4. For state management, the project uses Redux.
+4. For state management, the project uses `Redux`.
 5. All state management and data fetching logic can be found under `redux` folder.
+6. The UI is built using CSS3 Flexbox.
-6. The production site is hosted on Heroku.
-Check it out.
+7. The production site is hosted on Heroku.
+[Check it out](https://goodread-challenge.herokuapp.com/).

 ### RUNNING AND DEBUGGING
 1. To start the development server